 Term work shall consist of at least 1 assignment on each module from syllabus.

-Assignments:

-Case Study Presentation:

-10 Marks 15 Marks
+The distribution of marks for term work shall be as follows: Assignments: 10 Marks Case Study Presentation: 15 Marks

 The final certification and acceptance of term work will be subject to satisfactory performance of laboratory work and upon fulfilling minimum passing criteria in the term work.